lmontassar/GameStore/README.md

 GameStore Angular 16 Application
 ================================

 Welcome to GameStore, an Angular 16 application designed for game enthusiasts to explore and purchase game keys.
 This project serves as a demonstration of Angular 16 capabilities in creating dynamic and interactive web applications.
+It is not responsive on phones..

 Demo
 ----